9 Sights in Pozzuoli, Italy (with Map and Images)

 2. Parco archeologico di Cuma

-The archaeological excavations of Cumae have yielded the remains of the ancient city of Cuma, one of the oldest Greek colonies in Italy, dating back to 730 BC and abandoned in 1207 when it was destroyed by the Neapolitan armies.
+The archaeological excavations of Cumae have returned the remains of the ancient city of Cuma, one of the oldest Greek colonies in Italy, dating back to 730 BC and abandoned in 1207 when it was destroyed by the Neapolitan armies.

 3. Anfiteatro Flavio